 Society has assisted Warwick Students’ Union to appoint two new Trustees with a focus on strategic HR and strategic finance respectively.

 Angella Hill-Wilson is a Director at Bridge House Consulting.
-She has extensive experience working with national and local charities and organisations across financial services, IT, energy, retail and travel.
-She has recently worked with the Open University and the National Union of Students (NUS), leading organisational development and people engagement programmes.
+She has extensive experience working with national and local charities and organizations across financial services, IT, energy, retail and travel.
+She has recently worked with the Open University and the National Union of Students (NUS), leading organizational development and people engagement programmes.